Get The Answers To All Your Luxury Travel Questions

 In the Altiplano Area, mid-April through October is considered the dry season, which means hot dry days (temperatures in the 70°s) and cold, cold nights, with temperatures close to freezing.

 Even during the day, if you step out of the sun, the mountain air can chill, so be sure to always have layers.
 November through March/April is the rainy season, with heavy rain in January and February.
-Generally, the mornings are clear, with rain in the afternoons and temperatures are a bit warmer than they are in the dry season.
+Generally, the mornings are clear, with rain in the afternoons and temperatures a bit warmer than they are in the dry season.

 What is the best time of year to visit?